guitoof/articles/Flutter_Hero_Animation_Unmasked/Flutter_Hero_Animation_Unmasked_Part_2.md

 ### 3. 🧹 Clean up

 We're almost there.
-Now we just need to make sure that the original widgets and the one flying onto the overlay are not displayed simultaneously to produce the illusion that their the same widget.
+Now we just need to make sure that the original widgets and the one flying onto the overlay are not displayed simultaneously to produce the illusion that they are the same widget.
 In order to produce this illusion, there are 2 things left to do:

 1. Remove the widget from the overlay when the animation ends